 9.10.15 SHEET CARBON BR MNT

 - 1. Open the fuser unit drawer. - 2.
-Remove the SHEET CARBON BR with four screws as shown in the photo. - 3.
-Remove the SHEET CARBON BR with three screws as shown in the figure.
+Remove the SHEET CARBON MR with four screws as shown in the photo.

 Do not forget to install the PLAT(INTERLOCKPRESSUER) removed together with the SHEET CARBON BR in step 2.